sjw7453584/brickred-server-legacy/README.md

 Platform support
 ----------------
-only linux, maybe port to other platforms in the future
+only linux, maybe port to other platforms (unix likes) in the future

 Dependency
 ----------